JiraPit/CMKL-QuantumLogSearch/README.md

 ### Main Program (main.py)

-Command-line interface that coordinates the quantum recommender components.
+Interactive command-line interface that implements the quantum recommender system.

 **Implementation Details**:

-- Parses command-line arguments for target vector, iterations, and shots
+- Loads pre-computed article embeddings from the pickle file
+- Handles user interaction for selecting articles for recommendation
-- Initializes the Grover search with appropriate dimensions
+- Initializes the Grover search with appropriate dimensions based on the dataset
-- Executes quantum search and collects measurement results
+- Executes quantum search to find similar articles based on embedding similarity
-- Displays quantum and classical similarity results for comparison
+- Displays both quantum and classical similarity recommendations for comparison
-- Database contains 4 vectors indexed by 2-qubit states (00, 01, 10, 11)
+- Handles errors and provides user feedback during the interaction process

+### Embedding Module (embedding/sentence_embedding.py)

+The Embedding module provides natural language sentence embedding capabilities.

+**Class: SentenceEmbedder**

+- **Purpose**: Converts text sentences into numerical vector representations
+- **Key Methods**:
+  - `__init__(model)`: Initializes with a specific sentence transformer model
+  - `embed(sentences)`: Converts a list of sentences into embeddings
+  - `apply_pca(embeddings, n_components)`: Reduces vector dimensionality using PCA

+**Technical Implementation**:

+- Uses the SentenceTransformer library for semantic embedding generation
+- Applies PCA dimensionality reduction to make embeddings suitable for quantum processing
+- Maintains consistent vector dimensions across all article embeddings
+- Provides methods for both embedding generation and transformation

+### Embedding Script (embed.py)

+Pre-processing script that generates and saves article embeddings.

+**Implementation Details**:

+- Loads the article dataset from CSV file
+- Uses SentenceEmbedder to generate high-dimensional embeddings for article titles
+- Applies PCA to reduce dimensionality to 128 features for quantum processing
+- Limits the dataset to a manageable size for quantum simulation (up to 64 articles)
+- Saves the pre-computed embeddings to a pickle file for later use in main.py

 ## Working Principle